Head on this page.

-PETEC's role is truly one of "treasure hunter."
-The company's role is to recover as many high quality recyclable materials as possible with a sense of hunting for treasure in home appliances that have fulfilled their role.
+PETEC's role is truly that of a treasure hunter.
+We recover as many high-quality, recyclable materials as possible — as if we were hunting for treasure in home appliances that have reached the end of their service life.

-For example, when we dispose of TVs that no longer work, people pay to ask retail stores to take the appliance away according to the Home Appliance Recycling Law(*1).
-There are four product categories designated under the law - TVs, air conditioners, refrigerators/freezers, and washing machines - and the volume of these type of end-of-life consumer products and are collected in Japan totals 18.79 million units annually (source: FY2009 Actual Figures by the Association for Electric Home Appliances).
+For example, when discarding a TV that no longer works, the consumer (i.e., the disposer) requests the service of a retail store as prescribed in the Home Appliance Recycling Law, and pays the store to pick up and dispose of the TV.
+There are four product categories designated under the law - TVs, air conditioners, refrigerators/freezers, and washing machines - and the volume of these types of end-of-life consumer products that are collected in Japan has reached 12.73 million units annually (source: FY2013 Actual Figures by the Association for Electric Home Appliances).

-These used home appliances from households end up at recycling plants throughout Japan, and PETEC is one of these plants.
+These used home appliances that are recovered from households end up at recycling plants throughout Japan, and PETEC is one of these plants.

-For PETEC, a broken TV is not just garbage.
-This is because the various Materials that the TV is made from, such as glass and metal, are resources that can be used again.
-PETEC removes these recyclable materials from end-of-life products and leverage them as materials to produce new products.
+For PETEC, a broken TV is not just waste.
+This is because the various materials that the TV is made from, such as glass and metal, are resources that can be used again.
+PETEC sorts and recovers these recyclable materials from end-of-life products for use as materials to once again manufacture new products.

-This is the "from products to products" recycling that PETEC is aiming for.
-In other words, this is recycling to help realize zero waste by creating a precious raw material cycle of produce → use → return → utilize, not the one-way flow of produce → use → dispose.
-Therefore, PETEC focuses on researching and developing new recycling technology.
-In addition, the knowledge gained at the actual recycling site is shared with the R&D Department of Panasonic and its group subsidiaries, and this knowledge acts as feedback to design new products.
+This is the "product to product" recycling that PETEC is aiming for.
+In other words, this is recycling to help achieve zero waste by creating a precious raw material cycle of "produce → use → return → utilize," instead of the one-way flow of "produce → use → dispose."